(The complete directions for each of the writing experiences are found by clicking the links at the end of each description.)

 How Could Jackie Robinson’s Values Guide Me?
 He broke the color barrier in baseball and went on to fight for equality and justice beyond the field.
 His life and career exemplify nine values that can guide us all to live well and make a difference in the world: courage, determination, teamwork, persistence, integrity, citizenship, justice, commitment, excellence.
 How do these values guide you?
 Read the full prompt.

-Choose to Challenge!
-Women’s History Month: This prompt is an invitation to show your commitment to challenging gender inequality and helping forge an inclusive world.
+International Women’s Day: This prompt is an invitation to show your commitment to challenging gender inequality and helping forge an inclusive world.
 Read the full prompt.

 A Black History Month Tribute: Black History Month presents an opportunity to honor the many contributions of African-Americans, to reflect on and deepen our understanding of our nation’s complicated history, and to recognize the persistent struggle for equality in the United States.
 Read the full prompt.